tusharkhan/chatbot/README.md

 # TusharKhan Chatbot Package

-A framework-agnostic PHP chatbot package that works seamlessly with plain PHP, Laravel, CodeIgniter, or any custom PHP application.
-Build powerful chatbots with multi-platform support including Web, Telegram, WhatsApp, and Slack.
+A framework-agnostic PHP chatbot package that works seamlessly with plain PHP, Laravel, or any custom PHP application.
+Build powerful chatbots with multi-platform support including Web and Slack.

 ## 🚀 Features

 - **Framework Agnostic**: Works with any PHP framework or plain PHP
-- **Multi-Platform Support**: Web, Telegram, WhatsApp, and Slack drivers included
+- **Multi-Platform Support**: Web and Slack drivers included
 - **Pattern Matching**: Flexible message routing with parameters, wildcards, and regex
 - **Multi-turn Conversations**: Stateful conversations with context management
 - **Storage Options**: File-based or in-memory storage (easily extensible)